 84% of pest exterminators were called for what people assumed was another pest.
 The exterminators then identified the problem as bed bugs.

 So you see, most people misidentify bed bugs.
 So how to tell if you have bed bugs?
-Read on for 8 things to watch out for.
+Read on for our eight insights.

 1. Bed Bug Bites